samestrin/llm-interface/README.md

 **v2.0.8**

-- **Removing Dependencies**: OpenAI and Groq SDK are no longer required.
+- **Removing Dependencies**: The removal of OpenAI and Groq SDKs results in a smaller bundle, faster installs, and reduced complexity.

 **v2.0.7**